AlexArendsen/dotfiles/README.md

 1. "Normal" -- One wallpaper is displayed all of the time.
 2. `DAY` -- A series of wallpapers cycle through the day, according to the output of the `timeofday` utility script.
-3. `RANDOM` -- (Not yet implemented) Will select a random image from a specified directory at regular intervals.
+3. `RANDOM` -- Will select a random wallpaper from the directory linked by `~/.wallpapers/random-src`.

 The latter two require a scheduled job to trigger the `update-wallpaper` script (described below).
 If you use systemd, you may simply review and install the